Staff - Environmental Measurement and Modeling

 MacDonald developed the Community Noise Model (CNM) and Railway Noise Model (RWNM) while at the University of Central Florida.
 In addition, he has developed many custom data analysis programs in various programming languages, develops SQL databases, rewritten several local noise ordinances in his home state of Floria and taught many environmental sound measurement training courses.
 He also designs custom data acquisition systems and is technically skilled with most air quality, vibration and sound level monitoring/analysis equipment.
 His field work includes over 50 consulting and research projects since 1995.
-His work at the Volpe Center includes a Roadway Asbestos study in Sacramento CA, Dispersion Study in Oklahoma City, EDMS validation project at Dulles airport, extensive data collection and analysis for the Air Tour Management Plan (ATMP) project in approximately 25 National Parks, and a multi-year tire/pavement sound intensity study that inventoried pavements throughout Florida.
+His work at the U.S. DOT Volpe Center includes a Roadway Asbestos study in Sacramento CA, Dispersion Study in Oklahoma City, EDMS validation project at Dulles airport, extensive data collection and analysis for the Air Tour Management Plan (ATMP) project in approximately 25 National Parks, and a multi-year tire/pavement sound intensity study that inventoried pavements throughout Florida.

 Prior to joining the Center, MacDonald was as an Electrical Engineer for GM Powertrain from 1985-1994.
 He has published and presented for the Transportation Research Board (TRB), Air and Waste Management Association (AWMA) and InterNoise.

 MS Experimental Nuclear Physics Engineering, Kharkov State University, Ukraine